tazim5032/residential-real-estate/README.md

 Vite is a fast build tool for modern web development.
 It provides instant server start, hot module replacement, and blazing fast builds for JavaScript applications.
 Vite is commonly used with frameworks like React, Vue.js, and Svelte.

 ---

-Feel free to click on the package names to view their documentation and learn more about how to use them in your project.

 # Packages Used in Project